Click here to learn more about the advantages of an IP based telephone system with SIP trunks.

 We also offer ESI's Hosted service.
 This is a Cloud based service in which charges are incurred on a per phone, per month, basis.
-We prefer an on-premise solution, if for no other reason than that long term savings to our customers versus a Hosted alternative in which you pay that monthly service forever.
+We prefer an on-premise IP solution, primarily due to the long term savings to our customers versus a Hosted alternative in which you pay for that monthly service forever.

 It is important to note however that regardless of which option you select, an on-premise solution or a Hosted alternative, the same network requirements discussed above will be required.
 This has a tendency to get lost in discussions regarding Cloud based or Hosted alternatives.